aafre/artisan-engine/README.md

 ### Key Features

-* **100% Reliability:** Don't just *prompt* for JSON, *enforce* it.
+* **Guaranteed Structured Output:** Don't just *prompt* for JSON, *enforce* it.
 Artisan uses grammar-based sampling to guarantee that the model's output will always be a syntactically correct JSON object that validates against your Pydantic schema.
 * **OpenAI Compatibility:** Use the official `openai` client library you already know.
 Just change the `base_url`, and your existing code works.
 * **One-Command Deploy:** A single `docker-compose up` command downloads the model and starts the server.
 * **Language Agnostic:** Any service that can make an HTTP request (NodeJS, Go, Rust, Java, etc.) can use Artisan's power.